-The climate impact of petrol made of tar sands is 15 percent larger in well-to-wheels perspective than that of petrol made of conventional crude oil, according to the methods of calculation used by the EU.
-When oil shale is used as raw material the increase of climate impact is 41 percent, and when coal is used the increase is no less than 85 percent.
+The climate intensity of petrol made of tar sands is 15 percent larger in well-to-wheels perspective than that of petrol made of conventional crude oil, according to the methods of calculation used by the EU.
+When oil shale is used as raw material the increase of climate intensity is 41 percent, and when coal is used the increase is no less than 85 percent.
 The choice of raw materials apparently makes a big difference.
 We have to be given the chance to cast aside these unconventional raw materials.

-There is also a big difference between conventional crude oils with different places of origin.
+There is also a big difference between conventional crude oil with different places of origin.
 The upstream greenhouse gas emissions (well-to-tank) of petrol made by crude oil may be everything between 15 and 40 percent of their total emissions (well-to-wheels), according to a recent study published in Science.

 In this study the emissions (well-to-refinery) during the extraction of the crude oil were estimated for all major oil fields in the world.
 It turned of that they are responsible for 5 percent of the overall global emissions of greenhouse gases.
 Without traceability it is impossible to steer the market so that this entry in the emission budget decreases.

 There are differences in the refinery step as well.
 The fuel companies Preem and St1 have come a long way to reduce the climate impact of their refineries in Sweden.
-However, the absence of a system to trace all fossil fuels implies that all petrol and diesel within the EU are assigned the same climate impact regardless where they are refined.
+However, the absence of a system to trace all fossil fuels implies that all petrol and diesel within the EU are assigned the same climate intensity regardless where they are refined.
 The incentive for others to follow the example of Preem and St1 diminishes.